 Boston-Baked Chocolate Chip Cookies Taste Better than Childhood

 Great Chinese cooking can be found throughout the Boston area, from the city’s small-yet-mighty Chinatown—the last of its kind in New England—to the diverse corners of Brookline, Cambridge, and beyond.
-Whether you’re in search of comforting takeout, hand-pulled noodles, or authentic, regionally specific cuisine, the venues below will satisfy in the Year of the Ox and beyond.
+Whether you’re in search of comforting takeout, hand-pulled noodles, or authentic, regionally specific cuisine, check out these restaurants in Boston.

-Blossom Bar pairs colorful and creative cocktails with an iteration of Sichuan Garden, a Chinese restaurant founded by second-generation owner Ran Duan’s parents.
-The menu here is a bit tighter than the family’s original Woburn location, but it plays all the hits, like sweet-and-savory House Special Eggplant topped with minced chicken; and Hot Dry Beef amped up with scallions, carrots, ginger, and chili.
+Blossom Bar pairs creative cocktails with an iteration of Sichuan Garden, a Chinese restaurant founded by second-generation owner Ran Duan’s parents.
+The menu here is a bit tighter than the family’s original Woburn location (now also home to The Baldwin Bar), but it plays all the hits, like sweet-and-savory House Special Eggplant with saucy minced chicken; and Hot Dry Beef amped up with stir fried scallions, carrots, ginger, and chili.
 Such deeply flavorful fare cries out for the acidic touch of a well-made tropical drink, and Blossom Bar’s rum-centric list is on hand to supply you with a Broken Spanish or a Bocadillo Sour.
-The venue is currently open for on-site dining and takeout.
+It’s open for on-site dining and takeout.

 Sumiao Hunan Kitchen

 No disrespect to Gene, but you can skip the flatbread: Hand-pulled noodles are where it’s at when it comes to this downtown hole-in-the-wall.
 The starchy ribbons at Gene’s Chinese Flatbread Cafe are made fresh daily and smothered in savory flavors, like the #4 Hand-Pulled Noodles that tosses them with minced garlic, crushed cayenne pepper, and cilantro; and the #9 Cumin Lamb version that’s enlivened by sweet onions, chili oil, and fragrant morsels of meat.
 One non-noodle option that’s not to be missed is the Lamb Skewers, which are spiced with red chili and cumin and prove a great companion to the #4.
-Gene’s is currently open for takeout only.
+Gene’s also has suburban locations in Woburn and Westford.

-The Baldwin Bar, a top-notch tropical bar tucked inside a Chinese restaurant and Blossom Bar’s big sister, has drawn cocktail enthusiasts to Woburn for years.
-But even teetotalers have reason to make the trek, thanks to said restaurant’s outstanding Sichuan fare.
+The Baldwin Bar, a top-notch tropical bar tucked inside a historic mansion and Blossom Bar’s big sister, has drawn cocktail enthusiasts to Woburn for years.
+But even teetotalers have reason to make the trek, thanks to the restaurant’s outstanding Sichuan and Chinese American fare.
 The family-style menu is thoughtfully divided between sections marked “Authentic” or “American Comfort,” offering everything from tongue-numbing Dan Dan Noodles with minced pork to General Tso’s Chicken alike.
 Best of all, the perfect Trader Vic Mai Tai is just a room away.
 Food and drink are also available for takeout and delivery.

-Peach Farm may be best known in Boston as a stop after last call, but to designate its seafood-focused fare as “drunk food” does it a huge disservice.
-The deep-fried, head-on Salt and Pepper Shrimp are stellar without a drop of beer (though a cold Tsingtao wouldn’t hurt), as are the Roast Pork Lo Mein, Singapore Style noodles, and other delights from its voluminous menu.
-At this time, Peach Farm remains open for dine-in service, takeout, and delivery.
+Peach Farm is one of the restaurants in Boston best known as a stop after last call, but to designate this Chinatown favorite’s seafood as “drunk food” does it a huge disservice.
+The deep-fried, head-on Salt and Pepper Shrimp are stellar without a drop of beer (though a cold Tsingtao wouldn’t hurt).
+We also love the Roast Pork Lo Mein, Stir Fried seasonal vegetables, Singapore Style noodles, and other delights from the voluminous menu.
+Peach Farm remains open for dine-in service, takeout, and delivery.

 5 Spices House

-If you enjoy the tongue-numbing sensation dubbed “mala” particular to Sichuan cooking, you’ll be right at home at 5 Spices House, which maintains locations in Chinatown and Central Square, as well as Ibasaw in Malden.
-The focus at all of them is that regional cuisine style (though 5 Spices prefers the “Szechuan” spelling).
+If you enjoy the tongue-numbing sensation dubbed “mala” particular to Sichuan cooking, you’ll be right at home at 5 Spices House, which has restaurants in Chinatown and Central Square.
+Their focus is that regional cuisine style (though 5 Spices prefers the “Szechuan” spelling).
 The mala-inducing Sichuan peppercorn permeates such dishes as Dan Dan Noodles, Spicy Dry Pot Chicken, and a Signature Roasted Whole Fish.
-The Boston and Cambridge locations are currently open for takeout only, while on-site dining is an option in Malden.
+The restaurants in Boston and Cambridge locations are open for takeout and on-site dining.